tehillabroder/tehillabroder/README.md

 ### 👋 What I'm looking for

-I am looking for an ML or ML-adjacent engineering role where I can bring curiosity and persistence, get deep into difficult technical problems, and help turn them into something that actually works.
+I am looking for an ML or ML-adjacent engineering role where I can get deep into difficult technical problems, work out what is actually going wrong, and help turn that understanding into something useful and reliable.

 I am especially interested in computer vision, model evaluation, robotics and autonomous systems, and data-heavy scientific applications.